 What should happen on the day the person I care for is discharged?

-On the day of discharge you and the patient should expect to be given both verbal and written information with details of any services involved and information about future treatment and care.
+On the day of discharge, you and the patient should expect to be given both verbal and written information with details of any services involved and information about future treatment and care.
 The information should be in a language and format suitable to you.
 It is common that people do not remember or understand all the information they are given so don't be afraid to ask for it to be repeated or explained in a different way.

-You and the person you care for should expect certain arrangements to be made for the day of discharge:

-- > Appropriate transport should be organised if required. - You should both be given copies of the care and support plan for the person being cared for and the support plan for you (if you have been assessed). - A discharge letter should be sent to the patient's GP within 24 hours. - Medication and any equipment needed at home should be dispensed to the patient, as well as instructions and information about its use. - Any necessary support should be put in place to start on the day of discharge. - A discharge lounge (or similar space) should be available for use in the hospital while waiting for transport, medication etc. - If appropriate, up to six weeks of free intermediate care should be put in place, this includes care in your own home.
+You and the person you care for should expect certain arrangements to be made for the day of discharge: - ✓ Appropriate transport should be organised if required. - ✓ You should both be given copies of the care and support plan for the person being cared for and the support plan for you (if you have been assessed). - ✓ A discharge letter should be sent to the patient's GP within 72 hours.
+Medication and any equipment needed at home should be dispensed to the patient, as well as instructions and information about its use. - ✓ Any necessary support should be put in place to start on the day of discharge. - ✓ A discharge lounge (or similar space) should be available for use in the hospital while waiting for transport, medication etc. - ✓ If appropriate, up to six weeks of free intermediate care should be put in place; this includes care in your own home.

 Following discharge

 Intermediate care

 These are a range of services designed to promote faster recovery from illness and to prevent delays in discharge from hospital.
-These services can include nursing, occupational therapy or physiotherapy.
+These services can include nursing, occupational therapy, or physiotherapy.
 Intermediate care can take place in a person's own home, a day care facility or in residential care for up to six weeks.
 No charges should be made for the first six weeks of intermediate care services.

-Reablement services

-These are after-care services to help promote independent living and make it less likely that readmission to hospital is necessary.
+Reablement services These are after-care services to help promote independent living and make it less likely that readmission to hospital is necessary.
 The focus is on working jointly with agreed goals to improve the patient's independence and confidence and to reduce the need for longer term home care services.
 Reablement services are usually free for the first six weeks.
+The reablement services may be delivered in a variety of ways.
+If you, or the person you care for, does not believe the current arrangements are appropriate, you may speak to the Community Health Council for possible alternative arrangements.
 Following the initial six weeks of reablement a review of needs should take place and further home care arranged if required.
 These home care services are usually chargeable on a means tested basis and could be provided directly by the council or by means of a direct payment.
 Medical equipment and incontinence products can be provided free on the NHS if the person you care for is assessed as needing such items.